marvinkreis/guut/templates/debug_prompt.md

 ### Example Experiment Conclusion

-We see that the correct output contains "verifying expression: True", while the mutant output contains "verifying expression: False".
-This confirms my prediction, and shows that we have found inputs that let us detect the mutant.
+I see that the correct output contains "verifying expression: True", while the mutant output contains "verifying expression: False".
+This confirms my prediction, and shows that I have found inputs that let me detect the mutant.
 Therefore, I'm now ready to write the mutant killing test.

 ### Example Test

-In our last experiment, we confirmed that calling `sieve(5)` lets us detect the mutant.
-Now we simply create a test using the verifying expression as an assertion.
+In our last experiment, I confirmed that calling `sieve(5)` lets me detect the mutant.
+Now I simply create a test using the verifying expression as an assertion.

 ```python
 from sieve import sieve